snrnats/doc-centre/docfx_project/pro/api/shipments/editing_shipment_groups.md

 Once it has received the request, PRO removes the specified shipment from the specified group and returns a standard resource result object with links to the shipment group that was updated.

 > [!NOTE]
-> For full reference information on the **Remove Shipment from Group** endpoint, see LINK HERE
+> For full reference information on the **Remove Shipment from Group** endpoint, see the Shipments data contract.

 ### Remove Shipment from Group Examples